SOCO’s Four Communication Styles

 Comparing Communication Styles

 The organized person doesn’t want bullet points, so they don’t make decisions quickly – just like the Supportive.

 The Supportive also wants lots of information and takes their time to make decisions.
 However, the Supportive also has high sociability.
 In contrast, the Organized has low sociability.
 So you want to be acutely mindful of this difference.

 When dealing with an Organized communication style, you want to appear very organized, professional, structured, thorough, detailed, and on time.
 You cannot rush them into making a decision.
 They don’t respond well to that type of pressure.

 Instead, use techniques that work well, like “I’m happy to send you all the information you need.
 Please take your time and review it carefully.
 This is a significant decision, and you shouldn’t rush into it.
 Let me know if you have any other questions.
 I’m happy to provide you with more supporting documents if needed.”

 Style Flexing: The Key To Connecting With All Communication Styles

-Your job as a sales professional is to help your prospect feel as comfortable as possible.
+Your job as a professional is to help your customers and colleagues feel as comfortable as possible.
 This means communicating with them in a manner unique to their personality.
 This is what we like to call style flexing.